#HealMeToo Festival & Podcast Present: SKIN

-Confronted by echoes of sexual violence in Woolf's text, a grad student races to write herself into a happier future.
-Her work grows inventive—even sensual experience becomes a medium for discovery as she strives for a love greater than any she’s known before.
+SKIN explores some of the ways art helps us heal, as the grad student races to write herself into a happier future.
+Her work and sex both get inventive as she strives for a love greater than any she’s known before.
 But after you learn to guard against life, can you open up again?

 "Empowering.
 Inspiring.
 Funny!
 A critically important topic handled sensitively and creatively."—Exec.
 Dir.
 NYC Dept of Education Counseling & Support Program

-"I’ve never met anyone who ...with such kindness and gentleness ...told their story so raw.
-It was incredibly beautiful and I don’t think I’ll ever feel alone in this again.”—Dutchess College student
+"I’ve never met anyone who, with such kindness and gentleness told their story so raw.
+It was incredibly beautiful and I don’t think I’ll ever feel alone in this again.”—Dutchess College Audience Member

-“There is something truly magical in the way you’ve managed to combine love, hardship, passion, and memory into art.
-SKIN was one of the most engaging and honest shows I’ve ever seen.”—Vassar student
+“Magical… you’ve managed to combine love, hardship, passion, and memory into art.
+SKIN was one of the most engaging and honest shows I’ve ever seen.”—Vassar College Audience Member

-"Tender, playful, clever, and nuanced – I highly recommend SKIN for anyone who has confronted trauma or cares about someone who has."—Zoe Ridolfi-Starr, Columbia University Co-Founder of direct action activist group, No Red Tape, with Mattress Performance artist Emma Sulkowicz
+"Tender, playful, clever, and nuanced – I highly recommend SKIN for anyone who has confronted trauma or cares about someone who has."—Zoe Ridolfi-Starr, Co-Founder with Mattress Performance artist Emma Sulkowicz of Columbia University direct action activist group, No Red Tape

 “A stunning evening of theatre.
 The acting is superb: rooted in truth, nuanced and subtle.
 The script is excellent: so intelligent, well written, conceived.
 I was blown away.”—Elizabeth Van Dyke, Award-winning Director, Ensemble Studio Theatre